brillout/wildcard-api/readme.md

-If you want to enable an ecosystem of third-party applications built on top of your data, then setting up a generic API
+If you want to enable an ecosystem of third-party applications built on top of your data, then setting up a generic API is an obligatory step
-(such as with REST or GraphQL) is an obligatory step.
+(such as with REST or GraphQL).

 This is not Wildcard's use case.
 An API created with Wildcard is meant to be consumed by your clients and your clients only.